alexanderatallah/redbase/README.md

 }, { tags })
 ```

+### Example: Browsing Your Data

-To browse, paginate, and filter your prompts and completions, just fire up the API:
+To browse, paginate, filter, and delete your data directly from a browser, just fire up the API:

 `npm run server`